-When Rebekka is home she can be found tending to the animals and horses on her farm, and spending time with her family.
+When Rebekka is home she can be found tending to the animals on her little cozy farm in the woodlands, and spending time with her family.
 Her other main passion are her motorcycles, She rides almost everyday of open road season after fishing.

 With out a doubt, Rebekka’s sense of humour, humility, great outlook on life, her winding life path and tireless passion for film, photography, fly fishing, faith, family and the outdoors continue to shape her success.

 “Thanks for stopping by my page!
 XO ”